 The extreme depth of our \emph{JWST} NIRCam imaging means that the JELS F212N observations will detect \halpha emitters $\sim5\times$ fainter than previous ground-based studies, with an estimated sample size of $\sim200$.
 The resulting determination of the faint-end slope of the $z=2.23$ \halpha luminosity function can achieve a precision of $\delta_{\alpha} < 0.05$, almost $3\times$ better than current limits, thereby tightly constraining the relative evolution of dwarf galaxies.
 Furthermore, the extensive broadband imaging from HST/CANDELS and PRIMER will enable robust constraints on the stellar masses, star-formation histories and the dust attenuation of the \halpha sample.

 In addition to the F212N \halpha sample constraints at $z=2.23$, the JELS F466N/F470N filters also probe the Paschen lines \Pa and \Pb\, at $z\sim1.5$ and $2.6$ respectively, bracketing the peak of cosmic star-formation (Fig.~\ref{fig:filter_example}).
 Essentially unaffected by dust, the \Pa\, (1.87$\mu$m) and \Pb (1.28$\mu$m)-lines offer unbiased instantaneous SFR-indicators \citep{cleri2022}.
-For the JELS F466N limiting line flux (90th percentile), the corresponding \Pa and \Pb luminosity limits reach $10^{40.36}$ and $10^{40.96} \text{erg s}^{-1}$ respectively ($0.17\,\text{dex}$ deeper in the central region).
+For the JELS F466N limiting line flux (90th percentile), the corresponding \Pa and \Pb luminosity limits reach $10^{40.25}$ and $10^{40.84} \text{erg s}^{-1}$ respectively ($0.17\,\text{dex}$ deeper in the central region).
 Assuming Case B recombination, a temperature of 10,000K and electron density, $N_{e} = 10^{4}\,\text{cm}^{-3}$, we expect line intensity ratios of \halpha/\Pa $= 8.584$ and \halpha/\Pb $= 17.614$ \citep{Storey1995}.